-The traditional Polish street food, Zapiekanki, are reminiscent of a French bread pizza, but their toppings are what give them a Polish flare.
+The traditional Polish street food, Zapiekanki, are reminiscent of a French bread pizza, but the toppings are what make this Polish pizza unique.

-(By the way, if you want to check out the Sapiekanki we ate on the streets of Poland, check out our pictures on our About Us page!)
+(If you want to check out the Zapiekanki we ate on the streets of Poland, check out our pictures on our About Us page!)

 - ½ onion, diced

-- ½ French baguette, halved (or 4 slices of a French bread loaf)
+- ½ French baguette, halved lengthwise, or 4 slices of a French bread loaf

 - Preheat oven to 400°F.